carla-simulator/carla/Docs/map_Town12.md

 __CARLA coordinates__:

-Copy and paste this code into a notebook or Python terminal to translate the spectator to the desired location:
+Copy and paste the following code into a notebook or Python terminal to translate the spectator to the desired location.
+You will need first to [connect the client and set up the world object](tuto_first_steps.md#launching-carla-and-connecting-the-client):

 ```py
 spectator = world.get_spectator()